ShockWavGuy/Nanomed-Gradient-Boost/README.md

 MLP

 Main variance hypothesis is that heterogeneity, rather than batch effects, dominates signal; stronger biological & chemical terms may mitigate variance.
-Mediocre/Poor MLP + GNN framework, as well as Catboost + group column categorical showed that batch effects hold minimal predictive power (or are near impossible to derive)
+Mediocre MLP + GNN framework performance, as well as Catboost(with group column as a categorical feature) performance showed that batch effects hold minimal predictive power (or are near impossible to derive from the sparse data)

 Datasets: